trucomanx-desktop/ClipboardTextCorrection/README.md

 clipboard-text-correction-indicator
 ```

-## Install from PIP and add to the Linux startup session
+## Install from PYPI and add to the Linux startup session
-Install `clipboard-text-correction` from pip and add the program to the bar indicator on Linux startup by creating `~/.config/autostart/clipboard-text-correction-indicator.desktop`.
+Install `clipboard-text-correction` from `pypi` and add the program to the bar indicator on Linux startup by creating `~/.config/autostart/clipboard-text-correction-indicator.desktop`.

 ```bash
 curl -fsSL https://raw.githubusercontent.com/trucomanx/ClipboardTextCorrection/main/install_linux_indicator_session.sh | sh
 ```

-## Install from PIP
+## Install from PYPI

 ```bash
 pip install --upgrade clipboard-text-correction